European Innovation Council (EIC)

 Hero bottom shape asset

 that provides funding and support to advance innovative technologies from a lab-based proof-of-concept to a market-ready stage.
-It bridges the gap between early-stage research and later commercialization by funding activities like prototypingmodeling, and validation in real-world environments.
+It bridges the gap between early-stage research and later commercialisation by funding activities like prototyping, modeling, and validation in real-world environments.
 The grant also supports business development to ensure the technology has a viable path to market, with funding of up to €2.5 million available.

 Previously The Stranks Lab (at University of Cambridge, Department of Chemical Engineering & Biotechnology) were recipients of grants from Horizon Europe for development of perovskite photon-counting detectors based on halide perovskites, which successfully demonstrated their potential to be high performing and cost-effective X-ray detectors.